 I decided it was time for a change.

 After months of headaches and fruitless doctors’ appointments, I had a potential culprit.
 But I didn’t have an answer.
 After all, how does a nonprofit techie look at the computer less and still remain employed?

 Research led me down a few paths.
 One option was the 20-20-20 rule, an exercise in which experts recommend staring 20 feet away for 20 seconds every 20 minutes.
-But let’s be real: I’m just not that disciplined. 😌
+But to be perfectly honest, I’m just not that disciplined! 😌

-It was also possible that I simply wasn’t blinking enough – leading to some un-diagnosed form of computer vision syndrome.
-So I literally just tried blinking more… when I could remember.
-There was that discipline again!
+I then discovered that I was quite possibly not blinking enough, leading to some un-diagnosed form of computer vision syndrome.
+But without knowing for sure, I just tried blinking more…whenever I could remember.
+Which wasn’t very often.
+That discipline again!